Lauterbach TRACE32 GDB Front-End Debugger for Portenta H7

 Elf File Selection

 In this dialog, you can select which variant of the Arduino IDE you would like to use to source ELF files or if you want to use the current directory.
-To follow this tutorial please select "current dir".
+To follow this tutorial, please select "current dir".

-The list to the right of the "Options" selection should then become populated with a number of available ELF files for downloading and debugging.
-Select the one you want with a double click.
-In this case select "T32ThreadDebug.ino.elf".
+The list on the right of the "Options" selection should then become populated with a number of available ELF files ready for downloading and debugging.
+Select the one you are interested into with a double click.
+In this tutorial, "T32ThreadDebug.ino.elf" has been selected.
 This will also show file attributes such as date, time and size.
-To select an ELF file from a custom directory, click the "File" button underneath the "User's choice" field and browse for the desired ELF file.
-You can opt for changing the behavior of this script the next time it is executed.

 If the application has changed or does not match the contents of the Flash, then select "Flash program and load debug symbols".